binshops/laravel-blog/README.md

 #### This package is based on [WebDevEtc's](https://github.com/WebDevEtc/BlogEtc) package for laravel
 I made it compatible with laravel6.x and higher with adding some dependencies and code change.
-For laravel 7.x, use 7.0.1 version of the package.

 # WebDevEtc BlogEtc
 ## Easy to install Laravel Package for adding a full blog (with admin backend) to your Laravel app